MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Admin \| Sync Template v2

-The Admin \| Sync Template v2 flow runs on a daily schedule, retrieves the environments in your tenant by using [List Environments as Admin](https://docs.microsoft.com/connectors/powerplatformforadmins/#list-environments-as-admin), and creates or updates a record for each environment in the Common Data Service Environment entity.
+The Admin \| Sync Template v2 flow runs on a weekly schedule, retrieves the environments in your tenant by using [List Environments as Admin](https://docs.microsoft.com/connectors/powerplatformforadmins/#list-environments-as-admin), and creates or updates a record for each environment in the Common Data Service Environment entity.

-Running this flow will also trigger the rest of the sync flows indirectly by updating the environment records in the Common Data Service instance you instantiated.<!--note from editor: "instance you instantiated" seems repetitive, but I'm not sure how to fix it.
-Can we just drop "you instantiated"?-->
+Running this flow will also trigger the rest of the sync flows indirectly by updating the environment records in the Common Data Service instance.

 ### Admin \| Sync Template v2 (Apps)